Full Paddling Schedule

 JUNE

-Jun 21st, Wednesday- SUMMER SOLSTICE- Spoonwood Pond, Hancock & Nelson, NH…meet at 8:30, South end of Hannaford parking lot, Putney Rd, Brattleboro, VT (or at the boat ramp to Nubanusit Lake, on Kings Highway, off NH Rte 12, at 10).
+June 25th, Wednesday – Spoonwood Pond, Hancock & Nelson, NH…meet at 8:30, South end of Hannaford parking lot, Putney Rd, Brattleboro (or at the boat ramp into Nubanusit Lake, on Kings Highway, off NH Rte 12, at 10).
+There is a short ‘carry’ up to Spoonwood, from Nubanusit; this keeps the powerboats out. (songbirds, waterfowl, raptors, etc)(See…BRING)

 AUGUST